ymo105573/AI-Test/tests/e2-Orders/README.md

 2. Navigate categories and/or → select subcategory → select item
    - The category header updates as you navigate the tree.
    - When selecting the item, the notification “Order line added” is displayed if the product did not exist in the order.
-   - The product appears in the order's product list, with quantity controls and available actions (“− N +”, “Remove”, “Save”, “Add remark”).
+   - The product appears in the order's product list, with quantity controls.
 N is the quantity.
    - The “Continue to checkout (x items)” button is enabled if there is at least one product.

 **tc1.9:** Add product by starred